 The Pass is a Per Attraction pass, meaning you get a set number of attractions for a fixed price and can visit those in at your leisure over a 30 day period from first use.

 Go California Explorer Pass in Practice

-The Pass is a digital Pass, meaning there is now physical pass.
-After purchase, the pass is emailed to you where you can either print it off or use directly from your phone.
+The Pass is a digital Pass, meaning there is no physical pass.
+After purchase, the pass is emailed to you where you can either print it off or use it directly from your phone.
 Once synced with the Go City App the pass is on your phone and requires no Data to use.

 To use the pass you simply pull up the QR code and scan it at your desired attraction.
 Most of the attractions are straight to the gate, so there is no need to visit the ticket booths at the attraction, you simply head straight in.
 There are some exceptions to that so read the instructions before queueing!